marshmallow-code/apispec/docs/using_plugins.rst

 trailing "Schema" so that `class PetSchema(Schema)` resolves to "Pet".

-To change the behavior of the name resolution simply pass a function accepting a `Schema` class and returning a string to the plugin's constructor.
+To change the behavior of the name resolution simply pass a function accepting a `Schema` class, `Schema` instance or a string that resolves to a `Schema` class and returning a string to the plugin's constructor.
+To easily work with these argument types the marshmallow plugin provides `resolve_schema_cls <apispec.ext.marshmallow.common.resolve_schema_cls>` and `resolve_schema_instance <apispec.ext.marshmallow.common.resolve_schema_instance>` functions.
 If the `schema_name_resolver` function returns a value that evaluates to `False` in a boolean context the nested schema will not be added to the spec and instead defined in-line.